 Tightly woven, smooth textured fabrics are best for high demand and high traffic areas.
 These fabrics are easier to clean and maintain.
 Likewise, patterns work well in these locations too and easily disguise stubborn stains.
 Consider mid to darker coloured fabrics, as they tend to be more forgiving.

 Durable ‘alcantara’ fabrics used in prestige vehicles work well as they are easy to wipe down.
 Leather works well with children, but animals can scratch leather with their claws and easily mark it.
-If your heart is set on leather, put a throw on the sofa where the pet dog sits.
+If your heart is set on leather, put a throw on the sofa where your pet sits.

-The best fabric for luxurious settings
+The best upholstery fabric for luxurious settings

 For low wear and tear areas, the best fabrics to consider are spectacular and ornate fabrics.
 Daintily textured and woven fabrics, slubb/bouclé and pile fabrics, including velvets and extra-plush velvets are all possibilities.
 Experiment with light colours.